APRs continue to inch down as credit card balances reach new record high

 - Cash-back credit cards have the lowest average interest rate among consumer cards.

-Card type is just one of the things that determines a credit card interest rate.
+Card type is just one factor that determines a credit card interest rate.
 To learn how we categorize cards based on type for this report, see the methodology at the bottom of this page.
-The other main factors are the kind of transaction you use the card for (more on that later in the “Average Interest Rates by Credit Card Transaction Type” section) and your credit standing.
+Other deciding factors include your credit standing and the type of transaction you use the card for (more on that later in the “Average Interest Rates by Credit Card Transaction Type” section).